mvaudel/trioGen/docs/Extract.md

 ### Additional Parameters

 ```
--c/--category      The categories columns as comma separated list, one file will be produced per level.
-Example: pheno,variantId.
+-cat/--category      The categories columns as comma separated list, one file will be produced per level.
+Example: phenotype,variantId.
 Default: no category.
--v/--value         The columns to include in the results file as comma separated list.
+-val/--value         The columns to include in the results file as comma separated list.
 Example: variantId,h_B1,h_B1_se,h_B1_p.
 Default: all columns.
 ```

 ### Command line example